robbell/dotnet-aks-api-template/README.md

-# ASP.NET Core WebAPI for AKS template
+# ASP.NET Core Web API for AKS template

-A `dotnet new` template for creating a fully-featured, 12 Factor, ASP.NET Core WebAPI for AKS.
+A `dotnet new` template for creating a fully-featured, 12 Factor, ASP.NET Core Web API for AKS.

 ## To include: